Social Identity Theory: Status and Identity in International Relations

 The group may want to pursue an identity management strategy to achieve a more positive, distinctive identity (Tajfel, 1978; Tajfel & Turner, 1979).
 A group that wants to improve its standing may try to join a higher-status group, compete with the dominant group, or achieve preeminence in a different area.
 The choice of one strategy over another depends on perceptions of the permeability of elite groups as well as the security (stability and/or legitimacy) of the status hierarchy.
 States have also pursued varying strategies for attaining status, depending on the openness of elite clubs as well as their perceptions of the stability and legitimacy of status distinctions.

-If elite group boundaries are impermeable to new members and the status hierarchy is insecure, the lower-status group may strive for equal or superior status through social competition (Bettencourt et al., 2001; Ellemers, Wilke, & van Knippenberg, 1993; Tajfel, 1978, pp. 51–52; Tajfel & Turner, 1979).
-The status hierarchy is insecure when it is perceived by the lower-status group to be illegitimate (unfair or unjust) and/or unstable (capable of being changed) (Turner & Brown, 1978; Ellemers, 1993).
+If elite group boundaries are impermeable to new members and the status hierarchy is insecure, the lower-status group may strive for equal or superior status through social competition (Bettencourt et al., 2001; Ellemers et al., 1993; Tajfel, 1978, pp. 51–52; Tajfel & Turner, 1979).
+The status hierarchy is insecure when it is perceived by the lower-status group to be illegitimate (unfair or unjust) and/or unstable (capable of being changed) (Ellemers, 1993; Turner & Brown, 1978).
 As Tajfel (1978, p.
 52) observed, “a combination of illegitimacy and instability would become a powerful incitement for attempts to change the status quo.”
 Social competition aims to equal or surpass the dominant group on the dimensions on which its higher status is based.
 Social competition is therefore all about relative position rather than absolute gains (Turner, 1975).
-In international relations, social competition is often manifested in attempts to acquire control over territory or military superiority, such as the Anglo-German naval race before World War I (Kennedy, 1980; Murray, 2010) or the space race between the United States and the Soviet Union during the Cold War.
+In international relations, social competition is often manifested in attempts to acquire control over territory or military superiority, such as the Anglo–German naval race before World War I (Kennedy, 1980; Murray, 2010, 2019) or the space race between the United States and the Soviet Union during the Cold War.
+Social competition with a rival state helps create a sense of identification with the nation that helps mobilize resources for war.
+Defeating a great power in war, in turn, advances a state’s status and intensifies national identification, in a virtuous circle (Sambanis et al., 2015).

-When elite group boundaries are impermeable (Jackson et al., 1996) and existing status distinctions appear to be stable and/or legitimate, a group may seek prestige in a different area, pursuing social creativity (Ellemers, Barreto, & Spears, 1999; Ellemers, Wilke, & van Knippenberg, 1993; Hinckle et al., 1998; Tajfel, 1978, pp. 52–53; Tajfel & Turner, 1979).
+When elite group boundaries are impermeable (Jackson et al., 1996) and existing status distinctions appear to be stable and/or legitimate, a group may seek prestige in a different area, pursuing social creativity (Ellemers et al., 1993, 1999; Hinckle et al., 1998; Tajfel, 1978, pp. 52–53; Tajfel & Turner, 1979).
 The pecking order is stable when lower-status groups cannot even imagine an alternative order.
 It is legitimate when lower-status groups believe that the criteria used to determine the social structure are fair (Spears, 2008, p.
 325).

 Social creativity is aimed at improving the group’s status without changing the system, thereby increasing satisfaction with the group’s identity.
-Social creativity may involve (1) revaluing a negative characteristic as positive; or (2) identifying a new value dimension on which the group is superior.
-Reframing an ostensibly negative characteristic as positive is illustrated by the African American slogan of the 1960s, “Black is beautiful” or gay pride.
+Social creativity may involve (a) revaluing a negative characteristic as positive or (b) identifying a new value dimension on which the group is superior.
+Reframing an ostensibly negative characteristic as positive is illustrated by the African American slogan of the 1960s, “Black is beautiful,” or by gay pride.
 For example, Chinese nationalists now view Confucianism, which Mao had attacked for blocking China’s economic development, as positive, as part of China’s “glorious civilization” (Gries, 2005).
 Unlike social competition, social creativity does not try to change the hierarchy of status in the international system, but rather seeks to achieve preeminence on a different ranking system.

 To succeed, social creativity requires recognition by the dominant group of the alternative value dimension as worthy and the lower-status group’s position on that criterion as superior (Tajfel, 1978, p.
 96).
 In contrast, rejection of a lower-status group’s social creativity efforts will provoke anger and hostility (Brown & Ross, 1982), which can lead to offensive action against the dominant group (Mackie et al., 2000).